-There are currently 60 nationalities eligible to enter the Schengen area visa-free for short visits for business or tourism, but this will change from 2021 when the new ETIAS (European Travel Information and Authorization System) online visa waiver program comes into effect, the current visa-free countries will need to apply for this special travel permit, which is not a visa but a visa waiver.
+There are currently 60 nationalities eligible to enter the Schengen area visa-free for short visits for business or tourism, but by the end of 2022 when the new ETIAS (European Travel Information and Authorization System) online visa waiver program comes into effect, the current visa-free countries will need to apply for this special travel permit, which is not a visa but a visa waiver.

 After this point, eligible citizens wishing to enjoy a business or touristic stay in Romania and Schengen will have to pre-register with the ETIAS online application before travelling.
 The ETIAS for Romania will allow a stay of 90 days within a 180-day period in any Schengen country, with a total validity of 3 years or until the corresponding passport expires.

 The ETIAS system is being implemented to further strengthen the borders of the Schengen Area against a rise in terrorism and other security threats.
 This means that the Romanian ETIAS application will involve answering a series of health and security questions in order to pre-screen any public safety risks before the traveller arrives in Europe.

-Once it’s determined that Romania meets the Schengen requirements for judicial reform and the Cooperation and Verification Mechanism (CVM) is lifted, the European Commission will begin including Romania in their plans to implement the ETIAS for Schengen by 2021.
+Once it’s determined that Romania meets the Schengen requirements for judicial reform and the Cooperation and Verification Mechanism (CVM) is lifted, the European Commission will begin including Romania in their plans to implement the ETIAS for Schengen by the end of 2022.